 PROGRAMMING // analysis

-Programming is typically done in our first site meeting/consultation.
+Programming is typically done in our initial consultation and first few meetings.
 We will explore your goals, gather + analyze facts, specify your needs, and present the solutions.
 This is also where we discuss your budget and project timeline.

 SCHEMATIC DESIGN // space planning

 Our favourite!
 Drafting and space planning is one of the most crucial fundamentals of interior design.
-Upon receipt of the approved Scope of Work and retainer, we begin to piece together the programming phase to create a functional, efficient and seamless layout.
+Upon receipt of the approved Scope of Work and retainer, we begin to combine info from the programming phase to create a functional, efficient and seamless layout.
 We will also provide preliminary finishes for review so you get a sense of everything coming together.

 DESIGN DEVELOPMENT // details

-After approval of the layout we will begin to solidify each room, floor to ceiling, with finishes, hardware and custom millwork.
+After approval of the layout we will begin to specify each room, floor to ceiling, with finishes, hardware and custom millwork.
 This includes all of the corresponding drawings, elevations and details.
-It is the Interior Design Consultant's duty to
+It is the interior designer's duty to

 properly outline the design intent to the GC and trades.